 The grounds of St. John's College span roughly 250 acres with campus buildings and facilities sitting atop much of that acreage.
 Clery Geography states that the College is required to record crimes by location, specifically, "(1) on campus, (2) noncampus buildings or property, or (3) public property."
-Figure 1 provides an approximation of the geographic layout of the campus.
+The drawing below provides an approximation of the geographic layout of the campus.
 It is a representative drawing; however, its inclusion in the report offers a geospatial context to the buildings, facilities, parking lots, and real estate that make up the "Clery Geography" footprint of St. John's College.

-Figure 1.
-Representative Drawing St. John's College, Santa Fe ST JOHN'S College Santa Fe Campus Map
+Representative Drawing St. John's College, Santa Fe